zecojls/tagee/README.md

 There is a myriad of processing toolboxes in GEE, but this repository/package aims to contribute to the GEE community for making terrain analysis seamlessly.

-Terrain Analysis in Google Earth Engine (TAGEE) is a repository that contains the GEE Javascript code and a minimal reproducible example of TAGEE for the online code editor.
+Terrain Analysis in Google Earth Engine (TAGEE) is a repository that contains the GEE Javascript code and a minimal reproducible example for the online code editor.

 Available terrain attributes: